huang-xiao-jian/angularLocalStorage/README.md

 * You can directly store Objects, Arrays, Floats, Booleans, and Strings.
 No need to convert your javascript values from strings.
 * No Fallback to Angular ``$cookies`` if localStorage is not supported
-* I hadn't follow the TDD rule to code this module , the test file hadn't modified
+* I hadn't follow the TDD rule to code this module , so maybe there is still some issue or bugs!
+* You can also see <https://github.com/agrublev/angularLocalStorage>

 ## How to use